+Valuation date June 30, 2019 and 2018

+Actuarial cost method Entry Age Normal

+Amortization approach Closed

+Investment rate of return 7.55% for 2019 and 7.65% for 2018, net of investment expenses

+Inflation rate 2.5%

+Projected salary increases 3.3% - 4.8% varies depending on duration of service

+Cost-of-living adjustments None

-Valuation date June 30, 2018 and 2017 Actuarial cost method Entry Age Normal Amortization approach Closed Investment rate of return 7.65% and 7.70%, respectively, net of investment expenses Inflation rate 2.5% Projected salary increases 3.3% - 4.8% varies depending on duration of service Cost-of-living adjustments 1.5% for the year ended June 30, 2017 Mortality Active members - RP-2014 White Collar Employee tables, adjusted by 1.010 for males and by 0.997 for females.
-Non-Disabled retiree/inactive members - RP-2014 White Collar Healthy Annuitant tables, adjusted by 1.366 for males and by 1.189 for females.
-Disability retiree mortality - RP-2014 Disability tables, adjusted by 1.111 for males and by 1.134 for females.
+Mortality Active members - RP-2014 White Collar Employee tables, adjusted by 1.010 for males and by 0.997 for females.
+Non-disabled retiree/inactive members - RP-2014 White Collar Healthy Annuitant tables, adjusted by 1.366 for males and by 1.189 for females.
+Disability retiree mortality - RP-2014 Disability tables, adjusted by factors of 1.111 for males and by 1.134 for females.
 These base tables are adjusted from 2014 to 2018 using the MP-2017 generational improvement table, with continued future mortality improvement projected using the MP-2017 generational mortality improvement tables.

-Termination and disability Termination, disability, and retirement assumptions were projected based on a 5-year (July 1, 2012 - June 30, 2017) experience study of the System's members.
+Termination and disability Termination, disability, and retirement assumptions were projected based on a five-year (July 1, 2012-June 30, 2017) experience study of the System's members.